 Members of the faculty who have not been appointed to the Graduate Faculty may, upon approval of the Graduate Dean, be permitted to teach specified graduate courses and serve on graduate advisory-examining committees.
 However, such persons shall not be permitted to chair graduate advisory-examining committees.

 Regular faculty members at UNLV and DRI can be appointed to Graduate Faculty status in the same manner as UNR faculty.
-UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as UNR Graduate Faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as university-at-large members of advisory committees.
+UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as UNR Graduate Faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as Graduate School Representative member of advisory committees.

 Should departments or programs not establish separate criteria for appointment to the graduate faculty and file those criteria with the Graduate School, the following criteria will be in effect:

 Graduate Faculty members include:

 Individuals eligible to chair and serve on advisory/examining committees, in addition to meeting the criteria for graduate faculty could be: